DanielCreggOrganization/w6-lab-firebase-sophieboyle1/README.md

 ### DIY Tasks

-1. Implement password reset functionality using Firebase's `sendPasswordResetEmail` method.
-2. Add a logout button to the home page header.
-3. Create a task modal component for adding new tasks.
+1. Create a task modal component for adding new tasks.
-4. Implement task editing using the AlertController.
+2. Implement task editing using the AlertController.
-5. Add slide-to-delete functionality for tasks.
+3. Add slide-to-delete functionality for tasks.

 ## Common Issues and Troubleshooting